firstbatchxyz/hollowdb/examples/micro/README.md

 ## Usage

 First, you need an Arweave wallet.
-Provide the path to the wallet with the `WALLET_PATH` environment variable.
+Provide the path to the wallet with the `WALLET` environment variable.

 > [!NOTE]
 >